 Actor Allusion: In "The Agenda: Part Three", Silverbolt looks up at Venus in the sky and says it reminds him of Blackarachnia.
 Blackarachnia's voice actress is Venus Terzo.

 Ascended Fanon: The Predacon base's name, "Darksyde", came from a fanonmisinterpretation of a line spoken by Terrorsaur in the episode "Equal Measures". ("Welcome to the dark side!")
-It was given an official name first in the Beast Wars Transmetals video, and then in the prequel video Dawn of Future's Past.
+It was given an official name first in the Beast Wars Transmetals video game, and then in the prequel video Dawn of Future's Past.

 Deleted Scene: The final episode had a short deleted scene where they put the original Megatron's spark back into his body, resolving what seems like a pretty big oversight in the final cut.